developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/input/barcode/index.md

 * **Static Reticle -** Enables the viewfinder and a red reticle (cross-hairs) in the center of the screen to aid in positioning the barcode for scanning. **This parameter is supported only when the Camera is used for scanning**.

 **Scanning Modes -** Used to select between Single (normal), UDI and Basic MultiBarcode modes.
-[UDI mode]()./#udidecoding) acquires multiple simultaneous inputs as specified in the selected Universal Device Identifier UDI parameter(s).
+[UDI mode](#udidecoding) acquires multiple simultaneous inputs as specified in the selected Universal Device Identifier UDI parameter(s).
 [Basic MultiBarcode mode] acquires 2-10 barcodes with each scan as specified in the Basic MultiBarcode params panel. **Default=5**.

 **Zoom -** Required for decoding DotCode barcodes.
 User needs to set Camera Zoom value to 2 on the following devices: MC33, TC51/TC56, TC70x/TC75x, VC80x, TC52/TC57, TC72/TC77, PS20.
 If Camera Zoom is set to any value other than 2 on these devices, it can negatively impact the decoding of specific DotCode barcodes.
 Parameter values: 1 - 8. **Default=1**.